 The WFU STEM SLAM is a career networking and exploration event for any student interested in Science, Technology, Engineering, and Mathematics (STEM) careers.
-Students from all academic disciplines are invited and encouraged to attend on February 8th, 2017 at 6 pm.
+Students from all academic disciplines are invited and encouraged to attend on February 20th, 2018 at 6 pm at the Wake Downtown Campus.

 Why should you attend?